Supporting Neurodiversity in the Workplace (Part 1)

 A realm where people of all neurological capacity sit; that postulates people (even things) cannot be viewed through skills, taxonomies, or roles.

 The spectrum celebrates the different ways people come, in their methods of thinking and operation.

 I believe a neuronivarna of sorts; harmony, equilibrium, balance in your workplace is possible.
 But only be when we embrace this notion of the spectrum.

 How do we embrace it?

 More on this next week.

-Now, well-versed in all things “neurodiversity”, I’ll allow the words some time to simmer on your tongues and in your minds.
-Armed with all the right jargon and requisite understanding, I challenge you to embrace these terms, perhaps even use them in your next conversation.
+Now, well-versed in all things “neurodiversity”, I’ll allow the words some time to simmer on your tongues, I challenge you to embrace these terms, perhaps even use them in your next conversation.